Sequence Analysis Icon

 This release of Sequence Analysis, requires Java 1.5+.

-Macintosh Download for Mac OS X
+Macintosh Download for Mac OS X, up to Java 5

 Macintosh Download for Mac OS X v10.5